Skip to content

 Interpolation

-Trecs runs simulation at a fixed timestep (default 1/60s), but rendering happens at the variable frame rate.
+Simulation runs at a fixed timestep (default 1/60s); rendering runs at the variable frame rate.
 Interpolation smooths component values between fixed frames to prevent visual stuttering.

-1. Before fixed update: The previous component value is saved (InterpolatedPrevious<T>)
+1. Before each fixed update: the previous component value is saved (InterpolatedPrevious<T>).

-3. During variable update: The interpolated value is computed by blending previous → current based on how far through the fixed frame we are (Interpolated<T>)
+3. During variable update: Interpolated<T> is computed by blending previous → current based on progress through the fixed frame.

 Setup